 1. Boy Meets Frog

-I knew all the stories by heart.
-The professional football player who was good at math, the politician who was a teacher’s pet; I knew every word.
-Instead of listening, I spent most of class drawing.
-I drew imaginary places, and designed creatures to fill them.
-Every drawing had a story.
-But not that day.
-I had barely gotten started when the frog appeared, and changed my life forever.
+By then, I knew all the stories by heart.
+The professional football player who was good at math.
+The politician who was a teacher’s pet.
+I knew every word.
+Instead of trying my hardest to listen, I spent most of class drawing in my notebook.
+Most classes, I drew imaginary places and then whipped up some creatures to fill them.
+They had horns where horns don’t go, fur where scales should be, and all the wings.
+They were odd, and they each had a story that I wanted to tell.
+But, on that day, I never even got to the first pair of wings.
+I had barely gotten started when the frog appeared and changed my life forever.

 I tried to listen back in to Miss Weaver, just in time to hear the end of her story about Martin Shandals, the now-famous comedian.
-Martin had transferred schools half way through the year, so I always felt like that one shouldn’t count.
+Martin had transferred schools half way through the year, so I always felt to me like that one shouldn’t count.
 We were supposed to be learning long division, but something had reminded her of Martin.
 I knew exactly what bad joke she would end the story with, and much less about long division.

 “Whenever he acted up in class I’d say, ‘we’ve got a real comedian on our hands don’t we?’
 And I was right!” she said with a giggle.

 I was sure that Miss Weaver would see the frog eventually, but I was wrong.
 Nobody did.
 When I looked again to see if it was still there, I noticed something shiny.
 It made me forget all about class, and Miss Weaver and Martin Shandals.
 There was no denying it: this frog had put on a tiny pair of glasses.